Amiejohnstone18/Happy-Hour/README.md

 An issue that I had come across rather late in my website development process was that my [Cocktail API](https://www.programmableweb.com/api/cocktails-rest-api-v1) had run out of capability serving free requests under the free tier for [Heroku](https://en.wikipedia.org/wiki/Heroku).
 Upon contacting the API owner, he had replied that the server will be automatically spun out within two days.
 This, of course, put a pause on the website development and caused a timing issue.
 Now knowing this information and taking it into consideration, for future potential development on this project I would require a higher tier paid [Cocktail API](https://www.programmableweb.com/api/cocktails-rest-api-v1) key for the data to ensure there would be no server timing issues or delays.

+A second issue I faced was trying to resize the [API Cocktail](https://www.programmableweb.com/api/cocktails-rest-api-v1) images to upscale in proportion.
+Due to the fact that they were all difference sizes originally, I was unable to indiviudally size them as one height/ width size did not suit all.

+I had created a [response testing](response_testing/Happy_Hour_Testing.pdf) document that shows results from code validations, device responsiveness and browser capability.
 # Deployment

 I deployed my project through [GitHub Pages](https://pages.github.com/).
 The deployment process was as follows: